itscrystal/blog/_posts/2017-11-03-craigslist-branding.md

 ---
 layout: post
-title: Rebrand Sprint for Craigslist
+title: Design Sprint: Craigslist Rebrand
 author: Crystal
 date: 2017-11-03
 ---

+Task: Rebrand Craigslist and create a new branding guide.
+You have 48 hours.

-# Table of Contents
+## Table of Contents

 1. Introduction
 2. Re-Discovery